smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 These three methods are how we implement the core business logic of the service.
 They are exposed by the ``CoffeeShopService`` interface exported by the server SDK.
-This file already contains some of the underlying logic for how our implementation will run: there is an orders queue, an orders map, and a order-handling procedure (``handleOrders``).
+This file already contains some of the underlying logic for how our implementation will run: there is an orders queue, an orders map, and an order-handling procedure (``handleOrders``).
 We will use these to implement the operations for our service.
 Let's start with the simplest operation, ``GetMenu``.
 We will modify the operation to return a menu containing one coffee item for each type of coffee: